Supriyasus/FingerBot/README.md

 ## Deployment

-The project is deployed and accessible via [your deployed link].
+The project is deployed on Render and accessible via [FingerBot on Render](https://fingerbot.onrender.com).

+> Note: The deployed version will detect gestures, but system applications will not open unless the app is run locally due to server security restrictions.

 ## Usage